Zwivel's Complete Guide to Microdermabrasion: Techniques, Aftercare, and Results

 How long does a microdermabrasion session take?

 Under typical circumstances, a microdermabrasion treatment session usually lasts about 30 to 60 minutes.
-You'll most likely be able to see some pretty amazing improvements right away, but the best, lasting results can only be achieved through a series of treatments done over the course of several weeks.
+You'll most likely be able to see some pretty amazing improvements right away, but the best, longest lasting results can only be achieved through a series of treatments done over the course of several weeks.

 Is the treatment painful?